ytisf/theZoo/README.md

 - Author	-	...
 I'm not that into documentation...
 - Language -	VB/C/ASM/C++/Java or binaries (bin)
 - Date	-	See 'Author' section.
+- Platform	-	Platform can be win32,win64,android,ios.
+- Architecture	-	Can be x86,x64,arm and so on.

 ## Structure of index.log: